KehanLi-1123/KehanLi.github.io/_posts/2025-06-20-Macro-and-Micro-of-Human-Behaviour.md

 author: Kehan Li
 ---

 It seems prejudice and discrimination often stem from making quick judgments about a person based on macro-level characteristics such as race, gender, nationality, wealth, education level, or hometown (or home country).
-While it is true that an individual’s behavior and personality can be influenced by these macro-level factors, I would like to emphasize the importance of micro-level information—such as one’s family background and childhood experiences—in understanding a person more fully.
+While it is true that an individual’s behavior and personality can be influenced by these macro-level factors, I would like to emphasize the importance of micro-level information—such as one’s family background and childhood experiences, or even some random events in his life—in understanding a person more fully.

 To help and remind people to fully understand individuals—and thereby reduce the chances of prejudice and discrimination—I’d like to introduce two models.
+Currently these two models are more qualitative than quantitative.

 ---

-## 1. Two factor model
+## 1. A two factor model

 $$